John Baines (Egyptologist)

 John Robert Baines (born 17 March 1946) is a retired British Egyptologist and academic.
 From 1976 to 2013, he was a Professor of Egyptology at the University of Oxford and a fellow of The Queen's College, Oxford.
+He is a Fellow of the British Academy and has held numerous visiting professorships internationally.

 Early life

 Baines was born on 17 March 1946.
 He is the oldest son of Edward Russell Baines and his wife Dora Margaret Jean (née O’Brien).
 He was educated at Winchester College, an all boys public boarding school in Winchester, Hampshire, England.
-He went on to study Egyptology at the University of Oxford.
-He graduated with a Bachelor of Arts degree (BA) in 1967, later promoted to Master of Arts (MA).
-He earned his Doctor of Philosophy degree (DPhil) in 1976.